 Hourly fees are what they sound like.
 An attorney bills you for the time they work on your case.
 Many attorneys bill for every tenth of an hour (every six minutes) they work on your case.
 An attorney’s hourly rate will depend on their skills, experience, and certifications in their area of practice.
 Generally, a lawyer’s fees will range from $150/hr to $300/hr.
 Attorneys may also employ a sliding scale and bill a higher hourly fee for litigation-related tasks than non-litigation work.

 With a retainer, a lawyer charges an upfront payment to begin working on your case.
 They will hold this payment in a client trust account.
 The attorney will bill their hourly fee against the retainer until it’s depleted.
 For example, suppose you pay $3,000 to retain an attorney and the attorney charges $150/hr for their time.
 This retainer would cover 20 hours of the lawyer’s time, excluding administrative costs like copying and filing fees.
 If the lawyer depletes the retainer, they will bill you by the hour for any additional time and costs they expend on your case.

 Contact a Miami Personal Injury Attorney to Learn More

 If you are wondering if a contingency fee is the right kind of fee structure for you, we encourage you to get in touch with us for a free consultation.
-Our Miami personal injury lawyer at Shaked Law Firm, P.A. has helped countless clients through contingency fee agreements.
+Our Miami personal injury lawyer at Shaked Law Personal Injury Lawyers, P.A. has helped countless clients through contingency fee agreements.
 We would love to help you achieve justice in your case as well.
 Get in touch by calling (305) 937-0191 or contact our Miami personal injury law office online today.